 8. Time Trial mode can't be turned off, so you'll need to restart the level

 There's not much more to this unfortunately.
 Time Trial mode is unlocked in each level when you complete it for the first time, allowing yoiu to go back through and replace boxes with special yellow ones that take precious seconds off your time.
 It's easy to accidentally collect the golden clock without meaning to though, so if that happens, you need to pause the game and restart.

 9. N. Verted mode flips everything, except for Hidden Gems which are in new locations

-When you unlock N. Verted mode, it's going to confuse you at first.
+When you unlock Crash 4 N. Verted mode, it's going to confuse you at first.
 Vision is limited, everything is mirrored, and the altered audio is nightmare inducing.
 Everything is pretty much the same though; enemies are in the same spots, as are crates, it's just mirrored.
-Except for the Hidden Gems.
-You'll need to hunt for them all for a second time, because they're not in the original locations.
+Except for the Crash 4 N. Verted hidden gems, as you'll need to hunt for them all a second time, because they're not in the original locations.
 Good luck!